amitabhadey/renamemultiplefiles/README.md

 # Rename Multiple Files

-A simple Python script to rename all the files (could be thousands) in a directory in a desired format.
-This will solve the problem if somebody is required to rename thousands of files.
+A simple Python script to rename thousands of files in a directory in a desired format, suffixed by the desired extension type.

 ## Getting Started